Affinity (Bill Evans album): Reception

+Scott Yanow on AllMusic calls it "Excellent if not essential music that Evans generally uplifts."

-And Evans biographer Keith Shadwick says that "Thielmans's unabashedly emotional playing and his forthright approach spurs Evans into some of his most assertive piano playing on record. ...
+Evans biographer Keith Shadwick says that "Thielmans's unabashedly emotional playing and his forthright approach spurs Evans into some of his most assertive piano playing on record. ...
 Thielemans is at his most persuasive on 'Body and Soul', using his full, lush tone, and Evans is strikingly imaginative in his accompaniment."